kateriinaa/kateriinaa/README.md

 - Data mining
 - Automation and process optimization

-Not long ago I finished Data science course.
+In February 2022 I finished Data science course.

 Now I am willing to develop hard and soft skills in my area of interest.